datacamp-content/courses-introduction-to-shell/chapter4.md

 - None: since the first line doesn't say `export files`, that variable has no value in the second line.
 - [One: the word "files".]
 - Four: the names of all four seasonal data files.
-- The shell will display an error message saying that `files` is not defined in the second line.

 *** =hint